 If you have opioid use disorder, you’ll need the support of addiction treatment professionals to aid you on your path to recovery.
 Contact our compassionate Weber City, TN staff today for more information.

 Many doctors prescribe opioids for chronic pain management, but 21% to 29% of prescription holders misuse the medication.
 About 80% of heroin users claim to have used prescription opioids before transitioning to the illicit drug.
 Due to widespread opioid use, the country is currently in the middle of an opioid crisis.

-As a top Suboxone clinic in Weber City, TN, Emmaus Medical & Counseling specializes in treatment programs for opiate abuse.
+As a top Recovery clinic in Weber City, TN, Emmaus Medical & Counseling specializes in treatment programs for opiate abuse.
 Our facility encourages faith-supported addiction treatment to improve substance users’ spiritual and physical wellness to help them heal and achieve sobriety.